Skip to content

 Foundations of mathematics.
 The Tao of Lucidity uses probability theory, information theory, and optimization theory as analytical tools (Appendix B), but it makes no contribution to the foundations of mathematics itself.
 It does not discuss the choice of set-theoretic axioms, does not adjudicate formalism versus intuitionism, and does not enter the debates over the philosophical interpretation of Gödel’s theorems.

 Comparative religion.
-The Tao of Lucidity claims compatibility with many religious traditions (opening of §XVI), but it does not do comparative theology.
+The Tao of Lucidity claims compatibility with many religious traditions (opening of §XVII), but it does not do comparative theology.
 It does not adjudicate whether the truth claims of Christianity or Buddhism are right or wrong, nor evaluate the relative value of different religious contemplative practices.
 The Tao of Lucidity is a supplementary framework, not an adjudicatory one.

 Empirical neuroscience of consciousness.
-The Tao of Lucidity has taken a philosophical position on qualia (irreducibility; see §XVII.2, Objection V), but it does not engage in empirical research on the neural correlates of consciousness (NCC), nor evaluate the empirical evidence for or against Integrated Information Theory (IIT)14, Global Workspace Theory (GWT)15, or higher-order theories.
+The Tao of Lucidity has taken a philosophical position on qualia (irreducibility; see §XIX.2, Objection V), but it does not engage in empirical research on the neural correlates of consciousness (NCC), nor evaluate the empirical evidence for or against Integrated Information Theory (IIT)14, Global Workspace Theory (GWT)15, or higher-order theories.
 The Tao of Lucidity is concerned with the philosophical status of consciousness, not with the neural mechanisms of consciousness.

 These boundaries are not permanent.
 Future versions may expand in some of these directions.
 But in the current version, honestly marking them is more consistent with The Tao of Lucidity’s own principles than pretending to be all-encompassing.

-XVII.5 · Open Problems
+XIX.5 · Open Problems

-An honest framework marks not only what it chooses not to address (§XVII.4), but also what it wants to but cannot yet answer.
+An honest framework marks not only what it chooses not to address (§XIX.4), but also what it wants to but cannot yet answer.
 The following are the hardest open problems The Tao of Lucidity faces, questions to which the author genuinely does not know the answer.

 I. The lower bound of the experience spectrum.
 Postulate 5 asserts that finite embodied agents possess irreducible first-person experience.
 C9.1 acknowledges that AI’s position on the experience spectrum is an open question.
 But the more fundamental question is: where is the lower bound of the experience spectrum?
 Does a rock have experience?
 A thermostat?
 A bacterium?
 Within The Tao of Lucidity, agnosticism is maintained, accepting neither panpsychism (everything has experience) nor eliminativism (only brains have experience).
 But the cost of this agnosticism is that the formalization of the experience spectrum (D8) lacks a definitive lower-bound condition.